Blind Date (British game show): Celebrity contestants

 In a Comic Relief sketch from 1993, Mr. Bean from the British sitcom of the same name appears as a contestant on the show.
 The sketch featured Rowan Atkinson as Bean, Barbara Durkin as Tracy, Bean's date, and Cilla Black as herself.
 The other contestants were played by Alan Cumming and Paul Opacic.
 For Red Nose Day 1999, Black returned to present a live studio version with Lenny Henry choosing between Twiggy, Helena Bonham Carter and Elle Mcpherson.

 The first episode of the revamped eighteenth series, broadcast in October 2002, featured the boy band Blue.
 A 2002 celebrity Christmas edition featured Tara Palmer-Tomkinson and Alex Sibley.
+In 2021, Alison Hammond revealed that she turned down the opportunity to appear on the programme.

 Weddings

 During the show's history, three Blind Date weddings took place (as a result of contestants meeting on the show) and were watched by millions of television viewers.
 Black was a guest at the weddings.